 Barbecue meets tacos at this fusion trailer, where smoked brisket comes topped with guacamole and tomato-serrano salsa on a fresh hand rolled flour tortilla, while sides include smoked corn, red potato salad, and queso!
 Valentina’s Tex Mex BBQ is family owned and operated, and every family member plays a role in creating the menu and preparing the made from scratch foods!
 Valentina’s strongly encourages passion and love for family and friends; which makes it the perfect bbq joint to go to with them!

-Map of 29 Best Burgers Spots in Austin
+Map of 28 Best BBQ Restaurants in Austin

 - Where To Get The Best Burgers in Austin